-The Victor School provides a safe and accepting space for individual's expression of self, and advocacy for self and others, through an encouraging and celebratory community.
-Curiosity is fostered, and academic stretching and risk taking supported, with the goal of developing life-long learners.
+The Victor School provides a safe and accepting space for our community of learners, where diversity is celebrated, curiosity is fostered, and academic stretching and risk taking encouraged, with the goal of developing life-long learners.
 Students leave TVS better educated - academically with increased awareness about themselves, their learning styles, and are more socially connected and able, prepared for their next steps.